caam37830/homework-0-template/README.md

 Print the first 30 Fibonacci numbers using this function.
 Compare to your answer from problem 3.

 What is the asymptotic number of operations done in this algorithm?
-Addition and multiplication both count as single operations (there are special circuits on a CPU to do either in one clock cycle).
+Addition and multiplication both count as single operations (there are circuits on a CPU to do either in one clock cycle).
 How does this compare to the algorithms in problem 2?

 What are potential issues you might run into with large values of `n` in this algorithm?
 (You don't need to address them in code.)
 Do you think it would be better to use `np.float64` or `np.int64` in your arrays for large values of `n`?
 You can specify the data type of an array using the keyword `dtype`, for example `x = np.array([1,2,3], dtype=np.float64)`.